Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 ![While I did have a picture here it apperently failed.
 Inform me and I will try to fix it.](@007 "I reopened the browse to show that as well")

-Now lets head onto the next sub tab which is called Linker.
+&nbsp;&nbsp;&nbsp;Now lets head onto the next sub tab which is called Linker.
 Here we will be doing a similar thing but instead of include\SDL2 you just want the lib folder.

 ![While I did have a picture here it apperently failed.
 Inform me and I will try to fix it.](@008 "Same song different tune")

-Finally (for this bit) head back on over to Compiler settings tab and change over to Debug.
+&nbsp;&nbsp;&nbsp;Finally (for this bit) head back on over to Compiler settings tab and change over to Debug.
 It will ask if you want to save what you have done when you do the change (I highly advise you do save your work).
 Now for a little quality of life.
 In the options enable Enable all compiler warnings and Enable extra compiler warnings.